Heraklion – Diafani

 Ferries to Dodecanese Islands

-There is 1 weekly sailing from Heraklion to Diafani provided by Blue Star Ferries.
+There is 1 weekly sailing from Crete (Heraklion) to Diafani provided by Blue Star Ferries.
+Timetables can change from season to season.

 More routes than anyone else.